cs4241-17a/cs4241-17a.github.io/syl.md

 There are no required texts for this course.
 Everything you need is on the web.

-If you're looking for js specific resources, I hear [JavaScript: The Good Parts](https://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742) is a favorite of many web developers.
+If you're looking for `js` specific resources, I hear [JavaScript: The Good Parts](https://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742) is a favorite of many web developers.

 Assignments
 ---
-Request access to team GitHub [here](https://github.com/orgs/cs4241-16b/teams/class).

 Assignments are the core of this course.
 Each assignment will focus on a particular aspect of web development, such as routes or sending data from server to client and vice versa.
 The lectures and labs will equip you with the background, theory, and technical skills to develop web applications.

 Labs
 ---
-Every week will include an in-class lab.
+Many weeks will include an in-class lab.
 These labs provide an opportunity for you to learn more about web application development, design, or technologies.

 Exams
 ---
 We'll have a midterm and final based on the readings, labs, assignments, and lectures.
-These help gauge how well you've understood the material.
+These help gauge how well you've understood the material, and help me understand how well I've communicated it.

 Programming Language